EmberPittsburgh/ember-2-example/README.md

 # Ember-2-example

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an example Ember application that makes use of the following Ember 2.0 features

+- Routable Components

+---

 ## Prerequisites